a20351766/mchain1.2/docs/source/write_first_app.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. note:: The following instructions require you to be in the ``fabcar``
-          subdirectory within your local clone of the ``fabric-samples`` repo.
+          subdirectory within your local clone of the ``mchain-samples`` repo.
           Remain at the root of this subdirectory for the remainder of this tutorial.

-Run the following command to install the Fabric dependencies for the applications.
-We are concerned with ``fabric-ca-client`` which will allow our app(s) to communicate with the CA server and retrieve identity material, and with ``fabric-client`` which allows us to load the identity material and talk to the peers and ordering service.
+Run the following command to install the Mchain dependencies for the applications.
+We are concerned with ``mchain-ca-client`` which will allow our app(s) to communicate with the CA server and retrieve identity material, and with ``mchain-client`` which allows us to load the identity material and talk to the peers and ordering service.

 .. code:: bash

   npm install

-Launch your network using the ``startFabric.sh`` shell script.
-This command will spin up our various Fabric entities and launch a smart contract container for chaincode written in Golang:
+Launch your network using the ``startMchain.sh`` shell script.
+This command will spin up our various Mchain entities and launch a smart contract container for chaincode written in Golang:

 .. code:: bash

-  ./startFabric.sh
+  ./startMchain.sh

-You also have the option of running this tutorial against chaincode written in `Node.js <https://fabric-shim.github.io/>`__.
+You also have the option of running this tutorial against chaincode written in `Node.js <https://mchain-shim.github.io/>`__.
 If you'd like to pursue this route, issue the following command instead:

 .. code:: bash

- ./startFabric.sh node
+ ./startMchain.sh node

 .. note:: Be aware that the Node.js chaincode scenario will take roughly 90 seconds
           to complete; perhaps longer.
-The script is not hanging, rather the increased time is a result of the fabric-shim being installed as the chaincode image is being built.
+The script is not hanging, rather the increased time is a result of the mchain-shim being installed as the chaincode image is being built.

 Alright, now that you’ve got a sample network and some code, let’s take a